TrueCodes1/sigred_public/README.md

 ## 🚀 What drove me?

-The main aspect of Sigred, that caught my attention were the pillers of this ides, which are these: going ahead towards future digital age and being eco at the same time - reusing of one item by more people.
+The main aspect of Sigred, that caught my attention were the pillars of this ides, which are these: going ahead towards future digital age and being eco at the same time - reusing of one item by more people.
 Sigred is a unique spiece among C2C marketplaces, as it has it all - it's safe & reliable, it has clean design and it has really useful functions.

 As a coder, I loved the idea of pushing something this large and this precious as Sigred is to my GitHub.
 I cannot express how much I appreciate this chance.